Information-Warfare-Center/CSI-SIEM/README.md

 At this point you should **reboot your computer** so that the new system settings can be applied.
 After rebooting, log back in and return to the directory to which Malcolm was installed (or to which the git working copy was cloned).

 Now we need to [set up authentication](#AuthSetup) and generate some unique self-signed SSL certificates.
 You can replace `analyst` in this example with whatever username you wish to use to log in to the Malcolm web interface.
+Go back to the CSI-SIEM folder and run the following commands:

 ```
 user@host:~/CSI-SIEM$ ./scripts/auth_setup
 Username: analyst